 Be advised that funds to cover any checks submitted to The New School must be available at the time checks are submitted.
 See the Returned Check Policy section below for more information.

 All checks returned from the bank are automatically redeposited for payment.
 If, for any reason, a check does not clear for payment after being deposited a second time, a penalty of $30 is charged to the student's account.
 The university cannot presume that the student has withdrawn from classes because the check has not cleared or has been stopped; payment and penalty remain due.
 Payment for the amount of the returned check and the $30 returned check fee must be made with cash, certified bank check, or money order; another personal check will not be accepted.

 An additional 10% penalty is charged if payment for a returned check is not received within four weeks.
 After a second returned check, all future charges must be paid with cash, certified bank check, or money order.
 Personal checks will no longer be accepted from the student.
 If it becomes necessary to forward an account to a collection agency, an additional 10% penalty will be charged on the remaining account balance.

-Refunds are processed daily for the first two weeks of classes per semester and twice per week thereafter as aid posts to accounts.
+Refunds are processed daily for the first two weeks of classes per semester and three times per week thereafter as aid posts to accounts.
 Please refer to the Refunds page on this site for additional information.
 You should also reference the Refund Schedule for Degree Students on the Registrar's Site.
 It is imperative that you keep your address and direct deposit information current in the system.
-If you do not see specific loans, scholarships, or grants on your student account, please contact a Financial Aid Counselor in the Student Financial Services Office.
+If you do not see specific loans, scholarships, or grants on your student account, please contact Financial Aid.